 With so many new channels for direct marketing, it’s easy to forget the true value of email marketing.
 After all, it’s one of the oldest and most effective methods for reaching your customers, converting offers and building strong customer loyalty.
-So with this in mind, what’s the best way to build an email list?
+So with this in mind, what’s the best way to build an email list and gain customer loyalty?
 Let’s tackle this question step by step.

 Regardless of which strategy (or strategies) you use, there is one universal truth behind any successful marketing, list-building or marketing effort.
 And that is you must provide value to people.